 IPv6 (Internet Protocol version 6): The latest revision of the Internet Protocol communications component that identifies and locates computers and devices on networks and routes traffic across the Internet.
 IPv6 was developed by the Internet Engineering Task Force (IETF) to deal with the long-anticipated problem of IPv4 address exhaustion.

+Last Gasp: An asynchronous message from an electricity meter that indicates the meter has lost power.
+Last gasps can result when the loss-of-power PIN becomes active, when zero crossing events are missed, or when a transition from utility power to battery power occurs.
+There is no guarantee that a last gasp will be received by any other failed device in the network.

+Load Shedding: The process of deliberately removing preselected customer demand from a power system in response to an abnormal condition to maintain the integrity of the system and minimize overall customer outages.

+Local Area Network (LAN): Computers and other devices that share a common link within a geographic area.

+Mesh Communications Network: A LAN of continuously connected meter end nodes, access points, and relays that connect to and communicate with adjacent nodes.
+In a mesh network, devices collaborate to propagate the data in the network.

+Meter Data Management System (MDMS): A system that performs long-term data storage and management for the large quantity of data delivered by smart metering systems.
+The MDMS imports the meter data, then validates and processes it so it can be used for billing and analysis.

 Neighborhood Area Network (NAN): The Companies’ last-mile, outdoor access network that connects smart meters and distribution automation devices to each other and to an access point device.
 These NAN access points communicate to the Field Area Network (FAN) or to the Wide Area Network (WAN) gateways through a cellular or Ethernet connection.